 Celebrated 10 years, having helped lift 10K+ people out of poverty.

 Adopted a hybrid business structure enabling the company to attract investment capital to fuel growth.

 Helped over 50,000 people have meaningful income and move out of poverty.

 Announced Series A funding.

-Leila Janah founded Samasource in 2008 with the vision of equally distributing opportunity by giving work, using cutting edge social enterprise models.
+Leila Janah, our late founder, firmly believed that providing meaningful, dignified, living wage work is the best way to permanently lift people out of poverty.
+Leila founded Samasource in 2008 with the vision of equally distributing opportunity by giving work, using cutting edge social enterprise models.

 Prior to founding Samasource, Leila was a Visiting Scholar with the Stanford Program on Global Justice and Australian National University’s Center for Applied Philosophy and Public Ethics.
 She was a founding Director of Incentives for Global Health and a management consultant at Katzenbach Partners (now Booz & Co.).

-Leila is a Young Global Leader of the World Economic Forum, a former Director of CARE USA, a TechFellow, recipient of the inaugural Club de Madrid Young Leadership Award,and the youngest person to win a Heinz Award in 2014.
+Leila was a Young Global Leader of the World Economic Forum, a former Director of CARE USA, a TechFellow, recipient of the inaugural Club de Madrid Young Leadership Award, and the youngest person to win a Heinz Award in 2014.
 She was named one of Fortune’s Most Promising Entrepreneurs and has been the subject of cover stories in Entrepreneur, Fast Company and Conscious Company Magazines.